ClouDesire/docusaurus/docs/onboarding.md

     GET /api/subscription/{id} HTTP/1.1

-The response will contain the information explained in [this section](syndication.md#retrieve-the-subscription-resource-after-a-subscription-created), plus the `billingItems` property, which contains – for each Extra Resource entity – the chosen value.
+The response will contain the information explained in [this section](syndication.md#retrieve-the-subscription-resource-after-a-subscription-created), plus the `billingItems` property, which contains the chosen value for the extra resource.

     HTTP/1.1 200 OK
     Content-Type: application/json